kon-ham/kon-ham.github.io/_posts/2021-11-12-practical-object-oriented-design-ch2.md

 If your class has more than one single responsibility it tends to get entangled in itself.
 This makes a class difficult to reuse.

 Since we cannot pick and choose the behavior we want from a class when we need to reuse it, we immediately begin with problems of entanglement because our class does not have single responsibility.
-You could duplicate the desired aspects of the behavior from your class but this increases bugs and additional maintenance, and ultimately, the problem remains in that you have a class that is overly complicated because it is not single responsibility.
+You could duplicate the desired aspects of the behavior from your class but this increases bugs and additional maintenance, and unfortunately the problem remains in that you have a class that is overly complicated because it is not single responsibility.

-Ultimately over reliance on such a class will cause problems later on down the road because other classes that depend on it will also likely break.
+Over reliance on such a class will cause problems later on down the road because other classes that depend on it will also likely break.

 If you cannot describe your class in a single statement then it is not single responsibility.
 If you must use 'and/or' to describe your class it is not single responsibility.